4 Different Types of Proofreading (a Basic Breakdown)

 1) Print Media Proofreading

-A pair of glasses, four antique books, and a tablet with the word
+A pair of glasses, four antique books, and a tablet with the word "E-Book" on the screen.

 You’re probably most familiar with print media proofreading.
 Proofreaders of print media work for publishers or self-publishing authors.